miroslavsavel/laravel_envato/README.md

 //this will run all the migrations
 //it will create tables in mysql DB as it was set in the .env file
 // only the structure of database is made, without data of course

+# Saving database records
+we will implement create method in GuitarController

+create creat.blade.php and paste html tags for form

+>>also add css for the form into folder public/css/site.css add use App\Model\Guitar;  into GuitarsController

+next we are going to crrate a new instance of guitar -> implement method store in GuitarsController